"CA Root certificate is not trusted because it is not in the Trusted Root Certification Authorities store" after SSL Configuration

 If your certificate is self-signed (does not have a valid Root CA or names its own server as the certificate authority), there is nothing that can be done as most browsers will by default block or warn against self-signed certificates.
 You will need to obtain a new SSL certificate that has been signed by a valid Root CA.

-If your certificate does name a Root CA, you will need to find out if it is included in the browser's own list of trusted Root CA's, or obtain a new SSL certificate that has been signed by a valid Root CA that the browser recognises.
+If your certificate does name a Root CA, you will need to find out if it is included in the browser's own list of trusted Root CA's, or obtain a new SSL certificate that has been signed by a valid Root CA that the browser recognizes.

 Additional Information

 The above issue with the SSL certificates is generally a concern that falls outside of Service Desk and should be examined by your network and security teams.
-Broadcom Support does not have any control over how SSL certificates are created, nor can we recommend a root CA to which to work with as this is a policy maintained by your organisation.
+Broadcom Support does not have any control over how SSL certificates are created, nor can we recommend a root CA to which to work with as this is a policy maintained by your organization.